plone/jenkins.plone.org/README.rst

 [X] Create a script that gets all repositories from GitHub so we can feed YAML with it.

-  *The integration with YAML file is not done.*

 TODO:

 - collect test results from upstream tests on the main jobs